In this section

 What are atrioventricular canal defect symptoms?

 Symptoms occur in infancy.
-The following are the most common symptoms of AVC.
+The following are the most common symptoms of AV canal defect.
 However, each child may experience symptoms differently.
-Symptoms may include:
+Atrioventricular canal defect symptoms may include:

 - Pale skin